 The plight of biodiversity was then explored.
 Pupils learnt the difference between habitat destruction and habitat fragmentation by a band of brave volunteers giving a performance of woodland creatures as their habitat was threatened.

 For those schools blessed with good weather, we headed outside to take a look at local biodiversity on a Minibeast Safari.
-On rainy days, pupils still made good use of the time designing posters to promote ways of looking after our local plants and animals.
+On rainy days, pupils still made good use of the time, designing posters to promote ways of looking after our local plants and animals.

-In keeping with the astronomy aspect of the project, provided by the scale model of the solar system on the York to Selby route, we acted out sending one pupil to live on an alien world.
+In keeping with the astronomy aspect of the project, provided by the scale model of the solar system on the York to Selby route, we acted out sending one pupil to live in an alien world.
 The rest of the class needed to work out which plants and animals they should take with them from Earth, in order to survive on a new world devoid of life.

 Finally, if there was time, pupils teamed up and took on the Big Biodiversity Quiz, answering questions about products we get from the natural world and attempting to identify sounds from the animal kingdom.